- 1:30 Supreme Novices Hurdle

 The Irish have won this race six times since 2003 but the name of Willie Mullins is not as yet on the roll of honour.
 The leading handler at the Festival on no less than five times has had no luck in the race and his last two runners Un De Sceaux and Douvan were odds on favourites but still couldn’t get the job done.

-This time round Mullins has no clear fancy but with Min and Yorkhill he has two decent horses that on their day could give anyone a run for their money.
-The most likely runner is Min who had most of last year off but has returned with a victory at Gowran Park in November and then was second to Simply Ned at Leopardstown after being demoted by the stewards.
+This time round Mullins has another strong hand, at one time the most likely number one was Min who had most of last year off but has returned with a victory at Gowran Park in November and then was second to Simply Ned at Leopardstown after being demoted by the stewards.

 That last run was a bit of a disappointment as he should have won easily in that company but could be still improving as he has only had 9 career starts and learning all of the time.